 This requirement and its implementation through IIROC’s biennial industry test reflect the fact that it is critically important for stakeholders to adequately test their plans to ensure the provision of key services and prompt client access to their assets.

 For inquiries regarding the industry BCP test, contact Elsa Renzella.

-For inquiries regarding general BCP matters and compliance with Rule 17.16, contact your firm’s designated FinOps manager.
+For inquiries regarding general BCP matters and compliance with section 4711, contact your firm’s designated FinOps manager.